mondobiz/mondo-app/README.md

 # What is the MondoApp?
+### -Social media app you can share art, music, and stories and other people can comment and like
 ### -App you can organize stories and data on for my art
 ### -Over the years I have been working on an open world story combining my art.
 I would like to make an app organizing and showcasing my stories
 ### -I wrote an open world story and I want to make it into an app that people can look through and read and keep up with content
 ### -You can search the page for info on the stories and art and music
 ### -Solve puzzles to get more content
+### -Other members can comment and like other peoples art
+### -User can choose not to make their stuff public

+As a user, I want [feature], because [reason].

+The reason is optional if it's blatantly obvious.

   <!-- mongoose.connect(process.env.DATABASE_URL, {
   useNewUrlParser: true,